 Veliko Tarnovo is one of the hottest cities of Bulgaria.
 In summer it can become searing hot in Veliko Tarnovo, winters are only for die hard cold lovers.
 That automatically leaves fall and spring as the best time to visit Veliko Tarnovo.
 I was there in May, which was already quite warm (28+ degrees Celsius).
 Make sure you bring plenty of sunscreen, you’ll need it.
 Also, don’t go anywhere without a bottle of water.

 Another thing is the amount of walking you’ll be doing.
 Since Veliko Tarnovo was built on hills, you’ll experience sore muscles after only a day of visiting.
-Sturdy, comfortable shoes are highly recommended!
+Sturdy, comfortable shoes that you can get on shoe hero are highly recommended!

 Would you like to visit Veliko Tarnovo?